Skip to content

 }

-Communicate the plugin with the UI
+Communicate the plugin with the its panel

-In the previous points, we have seen how to communicate with the plugin when the UI initiates an action.
+In the previous points, we have seen how to communicate with the plugin when the panel initiates an action.
 But in many instances, our plugin will have to react to changes in the network model, map, etc.

 ...